DDD-group-22-23/DDD-group-project/README.md

 - MariaDB
 - Docker (recommended) - eventually
 - MariaDB Server 10.10.x
-- Efforts will be taken to ensure compatibility on both Windows and Linux
+- Efforts will be taken to ensure development compatibility on both Windows and Linux

 ## Development

-- Coming Soon
+- To build the site, navigate to Source_Code/RecipeThesaurus/ and run `dotnet run`

 ## Resources